nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. the user <u> lists all Udders </u>.
+1. The user <u> lists all Udders </u>.
-2. the user requests to schedule a meeting with a specific Udder from the list using the index, start and end date, and location.
+2. The user requests to schedule a meeting with a specific Udder from the list using the index, start and end date, and location.
 3. FindingbrUdders creates the meeting with the Udder.

     Use case ends.